Wagner scores twice as Kings end Jets' win streak, 4-1

 Mathieu Perreault scored for the fifth straight game and Connor Hellebuyck stopped 27 shots as the Jets lost for only the second time in 11 games.
 Winnipeg also had won five in a row on the road.

+"But they earned it," Jets coach Paul Maurice said of the Kings.
+"They competed on every puck and battled hard.
+The back check was outstanding.
+We weren't crossing through the neutral zone at all.
+It was straight lines."

 Iafallo extended his point streak to five games by putting the Kings back in front 2-1 at 9:08 of the second period.
-Iafallo tipped in Drew Doughty's shot after the defenseman caught Hellebuyck out of position.
+Iafallo tipped in Doughty's shot after the defenseman caught Hellebuyck out of position, giving him two goals and four assists during his streak.

 Wagner scored on a breakaway at 18:08 of the second for the rookie's first multigoal game, making it 3-1.